home-assistant/home-assistant.io/source/_integrations/roon.markdown

 ### Automation in Home Assistant

-Clicking on the plus and minus buttons in Roon can now trigger an automation in the volume control entity matching the media_player in home assistant.
+Clicking on the plus and minus buttons in Roon can now trigger an automation in the volume control entity matching the media_player in Home Assistant.

 In this autimation you can use Home Assistant services to provide `volume_up` and `volume_down`.